 Since this time abroad, Elborne was awarded the Sainsbury Sculpture Grant 2016 through the National Association of Visual Arts (NAVA), which assisted in costs surrounding his participation in an international residency program at Shiro Oni Studio in Onishi, Japan (May - June, 2017)

-Since the beginning of 2016, while continuing to exhibit nationally and internationally, Elborne has commenced further study as a Doctorate of Philosophy (PhD) candidate through USQ, where he also works as a visual arts technician (ceramics, print-making and sculpture).
+Since the beginning of 2016, while continuing to exhibit nationally and internationally, Elborne has commenced further study as a Doctorate of Philosophy (PhD) candidate through USQ, where he also works as an Associate Technical Officer in the visual arts department.

 For current/upcoming exhibitions and further details on professional experience, refer to 'CV'.

 Enquiries/feedback of any kind: